-The BIOGLIDER: Autonomous Exploration and Monitoring of Marine Ecosystems Project aims to develop and test an innovative marine ecology sensing system onboard AUV gliders.
-The project is a collaboration between research and industry partners in Cyprus, France, Norway, and Poland.
-The 3-year long project started on 1 January 2021 and ends on 31 December 2023.
-It receives €1.2 million in funding from MarTERA — an ERA-NET Cofund scheme of Horizon 2020 of the European Commission.
-The overall goal of the ERA-NET Cofund MarTERA is to strengthen the European Research Area (ERA) in maritime and marine technologies as well as Blue Growth.
+The BIOGLIDER: Autonomous Exploration and Monitoring of Marine Ecosystems Project aimed to develop and test an innovative marine ecology sensing system onboard AUV gliders.
+The project was a collaboration between research and industry partners in Cyprus, France, Norway, and Poland.
+The 3-year long project started on 1 January 2021 and ended on 31 December 2023.
+It received €1.2 million in funding from MarTERA — an ERA-NET Cofund scheme of Horizon 2020 of the European Commission.
+The overall goal of the ERA-NET Cofund MarTERA was to strengthen the European Research Area (ERA) in maritime and marine technologies as well as Blue Growth.

-In addition to building imaging and acoustic payloads for gliders, the BIOGLIDER consortium will develop acoustic data transmission to recover data from remote platforms.
-This project also involves significant testing and demonstration missions in the Norwegian Arctic.
+In addition to building imaging and acoustic payloads for gliders, the BIOGLIDER consortium developed acoustic data transmission to recover data from remote platforms.
+This project also involved significant testing and demonstration missions in the Norwegian Arctic.

-These innovative solutions developed in the project will be relevant for a number of reasons including:
+These innovative solutions developed in the project are relevant for a number of reasons including:

 - Operational monitoring by marine and maritime industries